cloudogu/gitops-playground/README.md

 kubectl delete cm gitops-config
 ```

-##### Deploy Ingress-Controller
+##### Deploy Ingress Controller

-In the default installation the GitOPS-Playground comes without an Ingress-Controller.
+In the default installation the GitOps-Playground comes without an Ingress-Controller.

-We use Nginx as default Ingress-Controller, via the configfile or parameter `--ingress-nginx` a Nginx Ingress-Controller can be deployed.
+We use Nginx as default Ingress-Controller.
+It can be enabled via the configfile or parameter `--ingress-nginx`.

-If you deploy the Ingress-Controller you have to define `--base-url` also.
+In order to make use of the ingress controller, it is recommended to use it in conjunction with [`--base-url`](#deploy-ingresses), which will create `Ingress` objects for all components of the GitOps playground.

 ##### Deploy Ingresses

-It is possible to deploy ingresses for all components.
+It is possible to deploy `Ingress` objects for all components.
 You can either
 * Set a common base url (`--base-url=https://example.com`) or
 * individual URLS:
 ```